Banff National Park

 Hotel 8:30 am

-On Day 2, we’ll shuttle the short distance to Moraine Lake and trek through the flowering meadows of beautiful Larch Valley, surrounded by the spectacular spires of the Ten Peaks that hover above the valley, to the awesome switchbacks leading to majestic Sentinel Pass.
+On Day 3, we’ll shuttle the short distance to Moraine Lake and trek through the flowering meadows of beautiful Larch Valley, surrounded by the spectacular spires of the Ten Peaks that hover above the valley, to the awesome switchbacks leading to majestic Sentinel Pass.
 The views from Sentinel’s summit are incredible; the expanse of the awesome Paradise Valley unfolds before us to the north while the snowclad summits of the Ten Peaks fills the southern horizon.
 We’ll return to Larch Valley for a visit to nearby Eiffel Lake along a trail that perhaps offers the most spectacular views of Moraine Lake and the Valley of the Ten Peaks (12 miles).
+Tonight we will stay at Storm Mountain Lodge in their elegant and historic cabins.
+Although the cabins are just off the Banff-Windemere Highway, the resort was built before the road as is completely off the grid and self sufficient.

 |Day 1||Group assembles in Lake Louise, hike to Lake Agnes Tea House||3|